huohuoren4/docs/python/pytest/reference_guides/fixture_reference.md

 This isn’t necessarily bad, but it’s something to keep in mind.
 If the order they execute in could affect the behavior a test is targeting, or could otherwise influence the result of a test, then the order should be defined explicitly in a way that allows pytest to linearize/”flatten” that order.

-### Autouse fixtures are executed first within their scope
+### Autouse fixtures are executed first within their scope {#autouse-fixtures-are-executed-first-within-their-scope}

 Autouse fixtures are assumed to apply to every test that could reference them, so they are executed before other fixtures in that scope.
 Fixtures that are requested by autouse fixtures effectively become autouse fixtures themselves for the tests that the real autouse fixture applies to.